rich-iannone/great-docs/README.md

 ### Troubleshooting

-**CyclicAliasError from quartodoc**: If `quartodoc build` fails with a `CyclicAliasError` for certain exports, you may need to exclude problematic items from your quartodoc configuration.
+**CyclicAliasError during build**: If the build fails with a `CyclicAliasError` for certain exports, you may need to exclude problematic items from your configuration.
 This can happen with re-exported constants or objects that create circular references in the import graph.

 **quartodoc not installed**: Great Docs requires `quartodoc` to generate API documentation.
 Install it with: